facioquo/stock-indicators-python/docs/pages/guide.md

 ### Using pandas.DataFrame

 If you are using `pandas.DataFrame` to hold quote data, you have to convert it into our `Quote` instance.
 That means you must iterate them row by row.
-There's [an awesome article](https://towardsdatascience.com/efficiently-iterating-over-rows-in-a-pandas-dataframe-7dd5f9992c01) that introduces the best-efficiency way to iterate `Dataframe`.
+There's [an good article](https://towardsdatascience.com/efficiently-iterating-over-rows-in-a-pandas-dataframe-7dd5f9992c01) that descrices an efficiency way to iterate `Dataframe`.

-Here's an example we'd like to suggest: **use list comprehension**
+Here's an example using _list comprehension_.

 ```python
 # Suppose that you have dataframe like the below.